Comparison

 When Enterprises Choose Custodial vs Non-Custodial

-Choose custodial when you need delegated key management, regulatory alignment, and simpler recovery.
-Choose non-custodial when you need full control, want to avoid custodian risk, and have the capability to manage keys and compliance.
-Hybrid models (e.g. multi-sig with a custodian as one signer, or MPC with distributed key shares) are common for institutional use.
+Choose custodial when you need delegated key management, regulatory alignment, simpler recovery, or a provider-managed operating model.
+Choose non-custodial when you need direct control over treasury approvals, want to reduce custodian dependency, and already have the internal security process to manage keys safely.
+Hybrid models, such as a custodian plus internal approvers or an MPC-based signing stack, are common when institutions need both operational resilience and tighter internal governance.

 Gizmolab is a Web3 development studio that builds enterprise wallet and custody systems, including integrations with custodians and self-custody flows.